LinusRac/AS_EX1/README.md

 In our code, we determine which percentage of the tags for article 1 are also tags of article and 2 and vice versa.
 From these two numbers we calculate the geometric mean in order to get a distance measure between 1 (same tags) and 0 (completely disjunct sets of tags).

+An alternative would be to use a measure for the distance of two sets, like the Jaccard Similarity.

 ## Instructions

 This assignment can be completed in teams of two or three students.